-Complying timely with the requirements of any additional paragraphs added to your plan for special circumstances is critical to your success in gaining your discharge.
+Complying timely with the requirements of any special circumstances additional paragraphs added to your plan is critical to your success in gaining your discharge.
 Remember: Your discharge is the ultimate goal in your Chapter 13.
 (See number 13 for information about your discharge)